 Hysteroscopy and dilation and curettage

-A hysteroscopy allows your doctor to do a visual examination of the inside of your uterus.
+Hysteroscopy allows your doctor to do a visual examination of the inside of your uterus.
 It can be performed for diagnostic or therapeutic reasons.

 By inserting a lighted tube with a camera through the cervix and into the uterus, the doctor is able to find abnormalities or retained tissue after a miscarriage, for example.

-Does dilation and curettage affect fertility?
+Do dilation and curettage affect fertility?

 The procedure should not affect your chances of becoming pregnant in the future.